 What do you need to get out of this year’s Q1 review?
 What variances are you seeing and how will you figure out how to leverage that information?

-If you have questions and ideas about conducting a review, I’d love to hear about them in the comments.
+If you have questions and ideas about conducting a review, I’d love to hear about them.
+Please drop me a line or tweet your thoughts to @scottpropp.